Ryan Ciminelli

 Ryan Ciminelli (born March 7, 1986) is a left-handed ten-pin bowler originally from Cheektowaga, New York.
 Since 2007, he has competed on the Professional Bowlers Association (PBA) Tour.
-Ciminelli has won eight PBA Tour titles, including one major championship, in addition to 13 PBA Regional Tour titles.
+Ciminelli has won eight PBA Tour titles, including one major championship, in addition to 14 PBA Regional Tour titles.
 He has earned over $700,000 on Tour through the 2020 season, and has rolled 15 perfect 300 games in PBA competition.
 Ciminelli was runner-up for PBA Player of the Year in the 2015 season.
 He was given the nickname "The Ryan Express" in the 2012 Tournament of Champions TV introductions, while his DV8 bio listed the nickname "Hit Man".

-Ciminelli was a member of the Brunswick/DV8 pro staff for the first nine seasons of his career before signing a sponsorship agreement with Motiv bowling balls on June 2, 2017.
-Ryan announced he had left the Motiv pro staff on July 25, 2019, and he is currently a free agent looking for a ball rep. He is also sponsored by Turbo grips and Genesis kinesiology tape.
+Ciminelli was a pro staff member for the DV8 division of Brunswick for the first nine seasons of his career before signing a sponsorship agreement with MOTIV bowling balls on June 2, 2017.
+Ryan announced he had left the MOTIV pro staff on July 25, 2019.
+After a year as a free agent looking for a ball rep, he was re-signed by DV8.
+He is also sponsored by Turbo grips and Genesis kinesiology tape.